elkebir-group/PhySigs/README.md

 }
 ```

-An example of how to construct $P$ from a CSV file of SNVs.
+An example of how to construct the feature matrix from a CSV file of SNVs.

 ```R
 # Input CSV file